nsotnikov/docker-nginx-proxy-tls/README.md

 - Create the network for nginx proxy container:
   `$ docker network create nginx-proxy-net`
-- Rename the `.env.example` to `.env` edit it and set environment variables.
+- Copy the `.env.example` to `.env` edit it and set environment variables.

   ```bash
   ### One liner, change directory copy .env and edit it